EV-OD/nepaliDate/DOCUMENTATION.md

 *   Dynamically displays the request URL and allows users to send the request (with the API key in headers).
 *   Shows the API response status code and the JSON response body.
 *   Uses `react-hook-form`, `zod`, ShadCN components (including `RadioGroup` for endpoint selection, `Input` for API key).
 *   This page does not export its own `metadata` or `generateMetadata` function due to being a client component.
 It inherits metadata from `layout.tsx`.
 On-page H1 and descriptions are optimized for "API Playground," "Nepali Calendar API," and "Bikram Sambat."
+Links to `/api-info` and `/get-api-key`.

 ##### Key Page Content (for SEO Analysis):
 *   **Route:** `/api-playground`
-*   **Main Heading (Card Title - H1 equivalent):** "Nepali Calendar API Playground"
+*   **Main Heading (Card Title - H1 equivalent):** "Nepali Calendar API Playground" (Accompanied by `TestTube2` icon)
 *   **Description (Card Description):** "Test the NepaliDate Bikram Sambat (BS) calendar API endpoints.
 Select an endpoint, provide parameters and your API key.
-View the full <Link href='/api-info' class='...'>Nepali Calendar API documentation here</Link>."
+View the full <Link href='/api-info' class='...'>Nepali Calendar API documentation here</Link>, or <Link href='/get-api-key' class='...'>request an API key</Link> if you don't have one."
 *   **Form Label:** "API Key" (Associated with an `Input` field for X-API-Key)
 *   **Endpoint Selection Label:** "Select API Endpoint:"
 *   **Endpoint Radio Options & Labels:**